blue-mix/Mone/README.md

-# 💸 MoneyMate – Smart Expense Tracker
+# 💸 Mone – Smart Expense Tracker

-**MoneyMate** is a modern, sleek, and offline-first expense tracking app built with **Jetpack Compose**, **Koin**, and **Realm**.
+**Mone** is a modern, sleek, and offline-first expense tracking app built with **Jetpack Compose**, **Koin**, and **Realm**.
 Designed for simplicity, privacy, and performance – MoneyMate automatically parses your bank SMS messages to help you stay on top of your finances.

 ---